chipsalliance/fpga-interchange-schema/docs/device_resources.md

 - Node - A node is a set of 1 or more wires that are connected.
 Nodes can span multiple tiles.
 Nodes connect to PIPs or site pins via the wires that are part of the node.
 - PIP - PIP is an abbreviation for programable interconnect point.
 A PIP provides a connection between two wires.
 PIPs can be unidirectional or bidirectional.
 Unidirectional PIPs always connect wire0 to wire1.
 Bidirectional PIPs can connect wire0 to wire1 or wire1 to wire0.
 - Site - A collection of site pins, site wires and BELs.
-- Site pin - The connect between a site and a wire.
+- Site pin - The connection between a site and a wire.
 Site pins may connect to 0 or more site port BELs.
 - Site wire - A piece of conductive material that connects to at most 1 output BEL pin and 0 or more input or inout BEL pins.
 - BEL - BEL is an abbreviation of basic logic element.
 A BEL can be one of 3 types, site port, logic, routing.
 A BEL contains 1 or more BEL pins.
 - BEL pin - A connection between a BEL and a site wire.